Language Barriers in Health and Social Care

 Health Disparities

 Language barriers contribute to health disparities among diverse populations.
-Research indicates that LEP patients experience poorer health outcomes compared to those who speak the local language.
+Research indicates that LEP patients experience poorer health outcomes than those who speak the local language.
 This includes higher readmission rates and more frequent emergency department visits.
-By implementing language services and cultural competency training, healthcare organizations can bridge this gap and promote health equity, ensuring all patients receive the quality care they deserve despite language differences.
+By implementing language services and cultural competency training, healthcare organizations can bridge this gap and promote health equity, ensuring that all patients receive the quality care they deserve despite language differences.

 Impact of Language Barriers in Healthcare